-3.9 Bid Security / Earnest Money Deposit
+4.9 Bid Security (Earnest Money Deposit)

-To safeguard against a bidders withdrawing or altering his bid during the bid validity period in the case of advertised or limited tender enquiry, Bid Security is to be obtained from the bidders.
+To safeguard against a bidder's withdrawing or altering its bid during the bid validity period in the case of advertised or limited tender enquiry, Bid Security (also known as Earnest Money Deposit) is to be obtained from the bidders.
 The bidders should be asked to furnish the bid security along with their bids.
-The various bid security parameters such as amount, form, validity, refund, exemption and forfeiture etc. shall be governed by GFR - 157 (refer Appendix B) and are tabulated in Chapter 7 (Banking Instruments) hereinafter.
+The various bid security parameters such as amount, form, validity, refund, exemption and forfeiture etc. shall be governed by GFR - 170 (refer Appendix - B) and are tabulated in Chapter 8 (Banking Instruments) hereinafter.
+However, in place of a Bid Security, Bidders may sign a Bid Securing Declaration as stipulated in GFR 170 (iii). (refer Appendix - B).
+Certain categories of Bidders as mentioned in GFR 170 (i) are exempted from submission of Bid Security.

-3.10 Tendering Process
+4.10 Tendering Process

-3.10.1 Description of the User Requirement
+4.10.1 Description of the User Requirement

-The RFP should lay down users requirements in a comprehensive, structured and concrete manner and should be broad based.
+The RFP should lay down user's requirements in a comprehensive, structured and concrete manner and should be broad based.
 The requirements should be expressed in terms of functional characteristics.
 Specific quality assurance requirements, if any, should be included in the RFP.

-3.10.2 Expression of Interest (EOI)
+4.10.2 Expression of Interest (EOI)